REFER A PATIENT - Please click here for details.

 There is no test for Lipoedema, this is a clinical assessment and diagnosis based on the history and examination.
 Even experienced doctors managing swollen legs such as vascular surgeons and phlebologists may miss the condition, particularly in the subtler or earlier forms.

 The first step of the process to get a diagnosis with our team is to book a group zoom call with Dr Lekich.
 This is your opportunity to hear an overview of lipoedema, the way it is diagnosed and treated, and what to do before seeing a doctor for a one-on-one consultation.
-Group zoom sessions are typically held once or twice a month; you can click here to see available times.
+Group zoom calls are typically held once or twice a month; you can click here to see available times.

 You can read more about our Lipoedema Management Pathway here